harrisonpim/bookworm/README.md

 # Bookworm :books:
 Most novels are, in some way, a description of a social network.
 Bookworm ingests novels, builds a solid version of their implicit character network and spits out a intuitively understandable and deeply analysable graph.

+### Navigation
+- [src](src) for the code itself.
+- Notebooks including example usage (with a load of interwoven description of how the thing actually works), in jupyter notebook form.
+[Start Here](01%20-%20Intro%20to%20Bookworm.ipynb)
+- [data](data) for a description of how to get hold of data so that you can run bookworm yourself.

 ### Usage
 #### Command Line Usage
 The `bookworm('path/to/book.txt')` function wraps the following steps into one simple command, allowing the entire analysis process to be run easily from the command line